KooroshRZ/KooroshRZ/README.md

 ---
 # About me
-- Penetration Tester / Security Researcher
+- Penetration Tester / CTF Player
 - Highly interested in Cryptography, Mathematics and Binary Exploitation
 - Love struggling with Operating Systems and Machines
 - BTW I Use Arch!